How to get started inserting a menstrual cup

 #8 Wear menstrual underwear for spotting

 Spotting is normal on the heavy days of your period, especially after you empty your cup and reinsert it.
-Sometimes there is blood on the vaginal walls below the cup and it will spot in your underwear.
+Sometimes there is blood on the walls of your vagina below the cup and it will spot in your underwear.

-This is normal so it’s a good idea to wear menstrual underwear on the heavy days of your period.
+This is normal so it’s a good idea to wear menstrual underwear on the heavy days of your menstrual cycle.

 Period underwear are also good to wear overnight, in addition to your cup.
 Since you’re not able to empty your cup for at least 8 hours, this will protect you in case you leak overnight.

 This is my favorite leak proof period underwear.
+Use that link for $15 off.
 It holds about the same amount as two regular sized tampons plus they’re soft, comfortable and can be cleaned in the washing machine.

 #9 You won’t get it right every time in the beginning, it takes practice

-Learning how to insert a menstrual cup the right way every time takes practice.
+Learning how to insert a menstrual cup the right way every time takes a little practice.
 It may take you a few cycles before you start to get it down.

 As I mentioned before, your cervix slowly rises up every day of your cycle until you ovulate (about two weeks after the first day of your period).
 Because of this, it will feel slightly different every day that you insert your cup.